-LP-appliance lighting problems are typically caused by an improperly-adjusted gas regulator.
+LP-appliance-lighting problems are typically caused

+by an improperly adjusted gas regulator.
 NEVER attempt to adjust or reset the gas regulator yourself, as an authorized service technician is needed to make these adjustments.
-As a good preventive-maintenance activity, the regulator should be checked annually by a service technician and also before every extended trip.
+As a good preventive-maintenance activity, the regulator should be checked semi-annually by a service technician and also before every extended trip.

 Even though the LP-gas system is leak-checked and verified at the factory at the time of manufacture, normal usage (travel vibrations, etc.) could loosen the fittings.
 Consequently, it is wise to check the gas fittings periodically for leak tightness.
 One can daub some leak-detector solution (e.g., a "liquid-soap"-like solution) on all the fittings, connections, and junctures when the system is under pressure.
 Should there be any leaks, small bubbles will appear at any leak sites.

-Generally, loose fittings can be tightened to stop the leaks.
+Generally, loose fittings can be tightened (with "non-sparking" tools) to stop the leaks.
 If this process doesn't work, then one must shut off the main gas valve at the LP cylinder(s) and immediately consult an authorized service technician to determine what repairs are necessary.
-Leaks may also be detected by noting a sulfurous odor (i.e., rotten eggs).
+Leaks may also be detected by noting the sulfurous odor (i.e., rotten eggs) associated with LP gas [caused by an additive added to the normally odorless LP gas].
 DO NOT search for a leak by using a match or open flame.

 When the motor home is not in use, be sure to close the main LP gas valve at the tank.
-When the LP gas tank is to be refilled, close the main valve to preclude the chance of pilot lights possibly igniting fumes from the LP fuel.
-As some LP-gas appliances (e.g., refrigerator, furnace, water heater) have Direct Spark Ignition (DSI) systems, it is very important that these appliances be turned off when the LP gas is off.
-The DSI boards will continue to work (i.e., emit an ignition spark) even when there is no LP gas available.
+When the LP gas tank is to be refilled, close the main valve to preclude the chance of the pilot lights possibly igniting fumes from the LP fuel.
+As some LP-gas appliances (e.g., refrigerator, furnace, water heater) have Direct Spark Ignition (DSI) systems, it is very important that these appliances be turned "off" when the LP gas